Famous Last Words of a Fool

 "Famous Last Words of a Fool" is a song written by Dean Dillon and Rex Huston, and recorded by American country music artist George Strait.
 It was released in January 1988 as the first single from his album If You Ain't Lovin', You Ain't Livin'.

 The song was originally recorded by Dillon, whose version peaked at number 67 on Billboard's Hot Country Singles & Tracks chart in 1983.

 Critical reception

 Kevin John Coyne of Country Universe gave the song a B− grade, calling it "a solid song, but Strait’s performance is oddly distant, and he sings it in a register that’s slightly too low."
+Lorie Liebig of The Boot referred to the song as a "Strait classic" and a "honky-tonk tearjerker."